 - Desired features

-You can conduct lead scoring manually, but we do want to acknowledge that this can take a significant chunk of time as you need to assess each lead individually.
+You can conduct lead scoring manually, but this can take a significant chunk of time as you need to assess each lead individually.

 Lead scoring tools can be a lifesaver for this reason.
 They can automate the process of lead scoring, giving you accurate and actionable data.

-Breadcrumbs.io is an excellent example of a lead scoring tool that’s small-business-friendly while still having the capabilities to help enterprise-grade clients, too.
-They’ll help you find a lead scoring model with a quick set up process and detailed analytics so you can continually improve your lead nurturing and lead scoring efforts.
+Breadcrumbs.io is an excellent example of a lead scoring tool that’s small-business-friendly while still having the capabilities to help enterprise-grade clients.
+They’ll help you find a lead scoring model with a quick setup process and detailed analytics so you can continually improve your lead nurturing and lead scoring efforts.

 This last step is simple: Once your lead scoring system is set up, teach your sales team how to use it.